 But Energizer Holdings is one of the world's leaders in the production of dry cell batteries and flashlights, which are marketed under the Energizer brand name.
 Perhaps unsurprisingly, batteries were the company's first product.
-Here's a brief history of Energizer Holdings and its innovation in batteries:
+Below is a brief history of Energizer Holdings and its innovation in batteries.

 Like many other brand names which started long ago, Energizer Holdings is a conglomerate of various old companies that acquired each other or merged to offer their products.

 In 1896, National Carbon Company, Inc., manufactured the first dry cell battery - the Columbia - that was made commercially available in the United States.
 Around the same time, in 1898, Conrad Hubert of the American Ever Ready Company invented an "electric hand torch" - popularly known today as the flashlight - which ran on dry cell batteries in unison with a bulb and brass reflector.